top of page

 The Biggest Picture

-Discussions are already occurring about how to deal with this issue.
-The most popular idea is a Universal Basic Income, where everyone is paid a set amount of money at regular intervals from the profits from A.I.
-Elon Musk, Mark Zuckerberg, Bill Gates, Jeff Bezos, Tim Cook, Larry Page, and Sam Altman are part of a growing list of both conservative and liberal advocates for a UBI, or other similarly structured proposals.
-However, Kai Fu Lee, founder of Google China, criticized the idea in 2019 by saying, “It’s a painkiller, something to numb and sedate the people who have been hurt by the adoption of AI.
+Debates are already underway about how to address this issue.
+One of the most discussed solutions is Universal Basic Income (UBI), which would distribute regular payments to individuals funded by A.I.-driven profits.
+Notable figures across the political spectrum, including Elon Musk, Mark Zuckerberg, Bill Gates, Jeff Bezos, Tim Cook, Larry Page, and Sam Altman, have expressed support for UBI or similar proposals.
+However, in 2019, Kai Fu Lee, founder of Google China, criticized the idea, stating: “It’s a painkiller, something to numb and sedate the people who have been hurt by the adoption of AI.
 And that numbing effect goes both ways: not only does it ease the pain for those displaced by technology; it also assuages the conscience of those who do the displacing.”

 bottom of page